 Participating vessels shall give all possible assistance to any vessel or person in danger.
-In such cases, the vessel should report the details on her Declaration Form and the Race Committee will award a Time Allowance, in relation to the time spent on the assistance operation.
+In such cases, the vessel should report the details on her Declaration Form and the Race Committee will award a time allowance, in relation to any time spent giving such assistance.